 A Global Journey

 In 2009, Balfour Beatty instituted a progressive, global safety program known as Zero Harm.
 It represented a major cultural and operational shift—both for our business and within the industry-at-large.
 Prior to the launch of Zero Harm in the US, Balfour Beatty tracked jobsite safety data for our own employees but not our trade partners.
-Since Balfour Beatty does not self-perform a large percentage of work, our data set expanded exponentially, positioning our team to become more proactive advocates for the safety of everyone in contact with our jobsites.
+Since Balfour Beatty does not self-perform a large percentage of work within our U.S. Buildings business, our data set expanded exponentially, positioning our team to become more proactive advocates for the safety of everyone in contact with our jobsites.

 Over the past decade, Balfour Beatty has harnessed this data to identify and help prevent the root causes of high potential and other safety incidents.
-Steve Smithgall, senior vice president - national operations and safety, recalls the company’s transformation into a learning organization.
-“We wanted to learn from our mistakes and not go on a fault-finding mission.
-We made it psychologically safe for people to speak up without the fear of retaliation or judgment.”
+As we became a better learning organization, we made it psychologically safe for people to speak up without the fear of retaliation or judgment.

 This data led to some important discoveries, notably that workers were prone to injuries while using ladders.
 As a result, Balfour Beatty instituted a ladder policy with requirements that exceed OSHA’s—just one of many such above and beyond safety policies we maintain.
 Whether it comes to quality, innovation or especially safety, we believe that a standard based on the bare minimum will yield bare minimum results.
 It is the difference between lagging and leading.